We all know that processed sugar is bad for our health, but how does this impact your body’s pH?

 In the past, we’ve looked to genes as the cause of chronic disease.

-Now we’re more than aware that it’s poor lifestyle choices that are the root cause for the majority of chronic illnesses out there, from heart disease to cancer and obesity.
+Now we’re more than aware that it’s an unhealthy diet that is one of the major risk factors (4) for the majority of chronic illnesses out there, from heart disease to cancer and obesity.

 The underlying mechanisms for which are up-regulated by a lack of oxygen, and the fermentation of sugar.